MarkEmery/PicoDisplayMenu/README.txt

 ^^^ The exec should get the code running, all print() statements going to the console.

-If you need help with the menu code, find me on @_MARKSE_ on Instagram or @_MARKSE on Twitter.
-For more general support, check out https://forums.pimoroni.com/
+If you need help with the code, find me on @_MARKSE_ on Instagram or @_MARKSE on Twitter.

 Enjoy!
 And try to pass the coding bug on.
 To a kid, if possible.